pulumi/docs/content/docs/esc/other-integrations/github-actions.md

 **New to Pulumi ESC?** Complete the [Getting Started tutorial](https://www.pulumi.com/docs/esc/get-started/)
 {{< /notes >}}

-In addition to the Pulumi ESC and GHA integrations below, consider authenticating to your Pulumi Cloud with GitHub OIDC.
+In addition to the Pulumi ESC and GitHub Actions integrations below, consider authenticating to your Pulumi Cloud with GitHub OIDC.
 [Follow the guide](https://www.pulumi.com/docs/pulumi-cloud/oidc/client/github/) to enable the [Pulumi Auth Action](https://github.com/marketplace/actions/pulumi-auth-action).

 ## Log in to your GitHub account